 Balik Pulau are very much famed for their Laksa and nutmeg juice.
 These two are inevitable in the few places I recommend below.
 Laksa is a type of rice noodle, cooked with soup of tamarind, fish, onion, and chili spices.
 It is usually also served with prawn paste for extra taste.

 I categorized these famous spots with “south” and “north” so you can plan your itinerary accordingly.

 Balik Kampung at Balik Pulau

 An eatery that is famous for their Laksa and Hokkien Mee at a very reasonable price.
 Hokkien Mee is a dish of noodle served with soup cooked from prawn shells and heads along with some chili spices.
-It usually comes with half-boiled egg, pork slices and vegetables (notably water spinach).
+It usually comes with a half-boiled egg, pork slices, and vegetables (notably water spinach).

 The hawthorn juice or “San Zha Shui” served here is also surprisingly good.

 The owner of this eatery also offers bicycle rental services and tour services.
 If you are interested, you can call for inquiries.
 While tour services are optional, I think the whole road-trip would be very exciting and refreshing with cycling.

 Consider coming here early for bicycle rental and have some wonderful morning before coming back to return the bicycle and have your lunch here.
 Behind the eatery is a small garden with various activities including boat-paddling.